ManticoreGamesInc/platform-documentation/src/references/game_events.md

 ## Game Events List Page

-When you access the **Events** page, there will see a list of all the events that have been created, along with filter options.
+When you access the **Events** page, there you will see a list of all the events that have been created, along with filter options.
 By default, the **Scheduled** and **Active** filters for the event state will be selected so that the events list only contains events for the games that match those filters.

 ![!Events List](../img/GameEvents/events_list.png){: .center loading="lazy" }